 About Paul Carlson

 Pianist Paul Carlson has dedicated his performance career to presenting concerts with unique programming and dynamic audience lectures.
 He appears frequently as a solo recitalist and also as a collaborative musician.
 Freshness characterizes his programs, which strike a careful balance between the familiarity of great music of the standard repertoire, and the exciting discovery of new or neglected works.
 He performs frequently with the Lexington Symphony (Massachusetts), with whom he has played solo concertos under the batons of Jonathan McPhee, David Hoose, Patrick Botti, and Anthony Princiotti.
-His interest in engaging programming extends to the Opal Ensemble, with clarinetist Todd Brunel, and violist Anne Black, which presents new and neglected chamber works in a concert series in Arlington and Lexington, Massachusetts.

 Dr. Carlson’s unique programming includes championing new music and the utilization of visual media.
 His "Armistice Day" program synchronized The Seige of Tripoli, a 19th-century American "battle piece" by Benjamin Carr with projections of the original programmatic text.
 He paired Sports et divertissements, a collection of miniatures by Erik Satie, with images of Satie’s verbal texts and the original accompanying art-deco illustrations.
 Music of living composers also forms an important part of many of his recitals, as in his premiers of works by Boston-area composers Hayg Boyadjian, John McDonald and Marti Epstein.
 Also a composer, Paul Carlson’s volume of original compositions for organ is available from GIA Publications.
 His Sicilienne fugitif for oboe and strings was premiered in May of 2012 by the Lexington Symphony Chamber Players.